AlexSchwamle/PythonBlackMonitorClock/README.md

 Hotkeys:
 - If you double click any of the windows, it will close that singular window.
 - If you press `Ctrl` + `W` on any of the three windows **3 times**, it will close all three windows immediately.
+- If you press `Ctrl` + `N` it will open a new tab page in the browser set in `Config.py`.
+Can also run any arbitrary command if you really wanted to.
+Defaults to Brave.

 ## Installation
 1. [Install Python](https://docs.anaconda.com/miniconda/)